 Before ever working as an English instructor, I taught dance for many years.
-Teaching new combinations to classes of dancers and getting them to remember the steps is a task typically met with varying degrees of success and frustration.
-My entire perspective changed, though, after taking a master class with a choreographer whom I admired greatly.
-Not only was this teacher able to teach the movements in a fun and fluid way, students of all ages caught on immediately and had the routine memorized and performed fully by the end of the hour-long class.
-The secret to the method of teaching was consistent repetition, without breaks.
-It was interesting to see a teaching technique that was completely new to me, yet worked so perfectly.
+Getting dancers to remember the steps is a task typically met with varying degrees of success and frustration!
+My perception changed after taking a master class with a choreographer whom I admired greatly.
+Not only were the movements taught in a fun and fluid way, students of all ages caught on immediately and had the routine memorized and performed fully by the end of the hour-long class.
+The secret to this method of teaching was consistent repetition, without breaks.
+It was interesting to see a technique completely new to me working so perfectly.
 It changed the way I thought about teaching dance, and it also influenced my method of teaching in various disciplines throughout my life, from then on.
+I used this method to teach conversation during my time as an ESL instructor, and it worked wonders!

 Basically, the method goes like this: The instructor puts on music and simply begins to dance the first few steps.
 The students then copy the movements.
 The instructor does the first steps over and over, without stopping, and the students follow along.
 Then, after almost everyone is in synch, the instructor adds on the next few steps, without pausing.
 The students then follow along, incorporating the steps they just learned with the new, additional steps.
 This method is repeated over and over, without breaking, until the entire routine has been covered.
 By that time, students have memorized the movements with their bodies, without even realizing it.